QureGenAI-Biotech/TyxonQ/examples/omeinsum_julia/README.md

 We list experimental results in [benchmark_results.csv](benchmark_results.csv).
 All experiments are done with
 1. a 32GB CPU machine with 16 cores
-2. TensorCircuit with TensorFlow backend
+2. TyxonQ with PyTorch backend
 3. without using jit